-Emily is a New York based director and choreographer specializing in new play and new musical developement.
-She works at Playwrights Horizons, 2nd Stage, New Dramatists, scouting and developing new works.
+Emily is a New York based director/choreographer specializing in new play and new musical developement.
+She works at Playwrights Horizons, 2nd Stage, New Dramatists, and elsewhere, scouting and developing new works.

 Recent directing credits include CORIOLANUS: Fight Like a Bitch (Rebel Kat Productions), A Christmas Carol (ACT- A Contemporary Theatre), the world premiere of Worse Than Tigers (RED STAGE), Gregory Award-winning Romeo & Juliet (Seattle Immersive Theatre), Pilgrims (Forward Flux), Snowglobed (Playing in Progress) and Milwaukee Repertory Theater’s The Other Woman, Wandering and their world premiere of the devised play Pot of Gold.
 Emily has choreographed at Book-It Repertory Theatre (Slaughterhouse Five), Café Nordo (Don Nordo Del Midwest), ACT Theatre (A Christmas Carol), and for the UMO Ensemble's Resistance Cabaret - Resistance is Fertile!